provizto/zoniqfi/README.md

 ---

-## 🌐 Produksi & Deployment (Vercel Ready)
+## 🌐 Production & Vercel Deployment Ready

-Script dApp ini telah dioptimalisasi secara penuh agar **100% Lolos Uji Build Sukses** di platform Vercel atau Netlify.
-Seluruh aset gambar broken link telah dibersihkan demi menjaga estetika visual UI/UX minimalis yang modern.
+This dApp frontend code is fully optimized to ensure a **100% Successful Build Pass** on platforms like Vercel or Netlify.
+All broken external image references have been thoroughly sanitized to preserve a clean, modern, high-end Web3 UI/UX aesthetic.

-* **Cluster Network Default:** `Solana Devnet` (Menghindari pemborosan gas fee SOL asli selama masa demo penjualan ke klien).
+* **Default Network Cluster:** `Solana Devnet` (Prevents real SOL gas-fee burn during the client sales pitch and demo phase).
-* **Migrasi ke Mainnet:** Cukup ubah parameter variabel string `SOLANA_NETWORK` dari `"devnet"` ke `"mainnet-beta"` saat produk siap diluncurkan secara komersial oleh pembeli lisensi Anda.
+* **Mainnet Migration:** Simply switch the string variable parameter `SOLANA_NETWORK` from `"devnet"` to `"mainnet-beta"` in the root config file once your client is ready to launch their token ecosystem live.

 ---